laanp/Icarus_Mods_Separated/laanp-StacksAndKits_Readme.md

     - (10) Antibiotic Tonic
     - (10) Anti-Poison Tonic
     - (1) Bedroll

+- Upgrades certain items durability to 10M for:
+  - Items noted as (high durability) in "Pete's Basic Loadout Kit" above.
+  - Inaris "Ventura" Knife in Workshop
+  -

   - "Pete's All Seeds Farming Packet" (Seed Pouch Icon) - When consumed on planet, unbundles a modified Seed Pouch (30 slots) that will contain the following seeds:
     - (5) Berry